 Writing business memos requires proper formatting, professional tone and attention to detail.
 Here are some essential tips to keep in mind while writing a business memo:

 Organise the memo into paragraphs so that the important information comes first.
 You may use double spacing between paragraphs, but always use single spacing between the lines within a paragraph.
-Paragraphs should start without any indentation.
+Paragraphs are required to start without any indentation.
 If required, you may include a bulleted points section in the main message.
 Keep the style minimalistic to avoid distraction.
 Use bold, italic and all caps only where necessary.
 A memo does not require a signature.
 At most, you can include your name in the header.

 You can send a memo through email or paper.
 If you are writing or printing a memo on paper, make sure you use a company letterhead.
-If you need to use plain paper, consider A4 or letter-sized paper and print the company name and address in the heading.
+If you require to use plain paper, consider A4 or letter-sized paper and print the company name and address in the heading.

 Ensure that the memo is suitable for the purpose you are writing it for.
 You can use it as an effective management tool, e.g., to nullify a rumour or informal gossip about the company or its management.
-However, when it comes to giving someone feedback or suggestion, it would be more apt to do it privately instead of using a memo.
+But, when it comes to giving someone feedback or suggestion, it would be more apt to do it privately instead of using a memo.